cheqd/cheqd-node/docs/setup-and-configure/debian/readme.md

 By default, Cosmos SDK creates all requisite directories in the `HOME` directory of the user that initiates installation.

 Our package creates a new system user called `cheqd` with home directory set to `/home/cheqd`.
 This allows node operators to keep sysadmin / standard users separate from the service user.
-Home directory can be changed by setting `CHEQD_HOME_DIR` environment variable before installation.
+Home directory can be changed by passing a variable called `CHEQD_HOME_DIR` before executing installation.

 ### Directory location configuration